FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 	+ Map Author: <your name>
 Made with Natural Earth.
 Free data at naturalearthdata.com.
 		+ It is not necessary to cite Natural Earth, however, I feel it is important to give credit for their amazing product.
 For more information, read their Terms of Use.
-90. Select the metadata text then click Text->Text and Font from the menu bar.
+90. Select the metadata text then click Text | Text and Font from the menu bar.
 This will open the Text and Font dialog.
 91. Set the following Text and Font properties:
 	+ Font family: Arial
 	+ Font size: 10